Student Ambassador Program

 “My professional interests are in narrative film, documentary film, and media studies.
 I received my BFA in Film Editing and Sound from the University of North Carolina School of the Arts, my MA in Communication Studies from the University of North Carolina at Greensboro, and am working towards a Ph.D in Communication, Rhetoric, and Digital Media at North Carolina State University.
 I am passionate about RiverRun; I've been attending the film festival for years.”

-John Marsicano is a freshman at High Point University:
+Ben Farmer is a junior at High Point University:

-Crystal Galloway is a junior at Wake Forest University:
+Caroline Burden is a sophomore Wake Forest University: